Updated March 30, 2026

 Xylitol

-Xylitol is a sugar substitute and is found in popular treats such as gum, sugar-free sweets, and many brands of peanut butter.
-Xylitol is an extremely toxic food for dogs, and can cause low blood sugar and liver failure, resulting in symptoms such as weakness, seizures and coma.
+Xylitol is a sugar substitute and is found in popular treats such as gum, sugar-free candy, and many brands of peanut butter.
+Xylitol is an extremely toxic ingredient for dogs, and can cause low blood sugar and liver failure, resulting in symptoms such as weakness, seizures and coma.

 Grapes

-Grapes are highly toxic to dogs and result in sickness, diarrhea, loss of appetite and eventually kidney failure in dogs.
-Grady Veterinary Hospital shared that ASPCA Poison Control Center veterinarians discovered that the tartaric acid in grapes causes the symptoms of toxicity caused by grapes.
+Grapes are highly toxic to dogs and even eating just one could result in vomiting, diarrhea, loss of appetite and eventually kidney failure in dogs.

 Avocado

-Avocado is a food for dogs to avoid because it contains a toxin called persin, and can cause vomiting, diarrhea and heart congestion.
+Avocado is a food for dogs to avoid because it contains a toxin called persin, and can cause vomiting, diarrhea, and in severe cases it has been known to damage the heart.

 Onions